walterbender/Syllabi/biomimicry.md

 such as risk analysis, structure, materials, and preliminary manufacturing considerations.
-In the second session, they will develop a more detailed and refined solution that will be discussed as a group to prepare for the consolidation phase.
+In the second session, they will develop a more detailed and refined solution that will be discussed as a group to prepare for the technical-feasibility phase.

 <a name="WEEK8">
 8. TECHNICAL FEASIBILITY